Apostolos Giannou

-Apostolos Giannou (Απόστολος Γιάννου; born 25 January 1990) is a professional footballer who plays as a forward for Cypriot Second Division club Achyronas-Onisilos.
+Apostolos Giannou (Απόστολος Γιάννου; born 25 January 1990) is a professional footballer who plays as a forward.
 Born in Greece, he represented various Greek and Australian youth national teams, including one friendly with the Greece national team, before appearing competitively for the Australia national team.

 Club career

 Early life and career

-Giannou was born in Naousa, Greece, but moved to Australia at a young age and grew up in Melbourne, Victoria.
+Giannou was born in Naousa, Greece, but moved to Australia at a young age and grew up in Melbourne.
 In Australia he was known as Paul.

 Giannou played junior football for Oakleigh Cannons and South Melbourne.
 Following state representative honours at under-14 and under-15 level, Giannou was selected for the VIS by Ernie Merrick.
 At the Victorian Institute of Sport, he trained alongside Andreas Govas, Matthew Spiranovic, Adrian Leijer, Leigh Broxham, Milos Lujic, Dimitri Hatzimouratis and Matthew Theodore.

 He took part in Melbourne Victory's pre-season friendlies prior to the 2006–07 A-League season with an intention of being signed in an apprenticeship capacity.
 However, Giannou secured a two-week trial with PSV Eindhoven's Reserve and Academy teams.
 Giannou was assured that if he did not sign with the Dutch club, he could return to Melbourne Victory.
 Despite the unsuccessful trial, Giannou came back to Melbourne and signed a six-month contract with Victorian Premier League side Oakleigh Cannons.

 Apollon Kalamarias

 On 2007, Giannou was transferred to Greek first division side Apollon Kalamarias.
 Giannou netted his first goal for Apollon Kalamarias in late 2008, an 81st minute consolation goal in a 3–1 defeat at home to Kerkyra.
-Giannou would go on to score 5 more times in the 2008–2009 Beta Ethniki season before being transferred to Kavala, who had gained promotion to Superleague Greece for the 2009–10 season, on a five-year contract.
+Giannou would go on to score 5 more times in the 2008–09 Beta Ethniki season before being transferred to Kavala, who had gained promotion to Super League Greece for the 2009–10 season, on a five-year contract.